ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-6-strings.rst

       {
         String start = "Happy Birthday";
         String name = "Jose";
-        String result = start + " " + name;
+        String result = start + " " + name;  // add together strings
-        System.out.println(result);
+        result += "!"; // add on to the same string System.out.println(result);
       }
    }

 .. note::
    Note that spaces are not added between strings automatically.
-If you want a space between two strings then add one.
+If you want a space between two strings then add one using + " " +.
+If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".

 ..	index::
 	single: toString